Commercial truck accident cases are more complex, require more work, than car accident cases says Philadelphia car accident attorney Rand Spear.

 Spear says “it was a very complex case,” the case went to court and as the parties were finishing picking a jury the parties settled the case.
 “It ended up after all of that work being a satisfactory outcome, a good resolution the client was satisfied with.
 Sometimes you have to go the distance.
 You really have to put the case together and go to court and be willing to pick the jury and try the case – let the insurance company know that you’re serious about these cases and you’re going to do whatever it takes to go to court and prove your case.”

-If you or a family member live in Pennsylvania or New Jersey and have been injured in an accident involving a commercial truck, contact Philadelphia car accident lawyer Rand Spear today at 888-373-4LAW or through his website for a free consultation.
+If you or a family member live in Pennsylvania or New Jersey and have been injured in an accident involving a commercial truck, contact Philadelphia truck accident lawyer Rand Spear today at 888-373-4LAW or by form for a free consultation.
 You can discuss what happened, how the law may apply and your best options for obtaining compensation for your injuries.